This book maps key moments in the history of postwar art from a global perspective.

 14. Traveler’s Tales: Alfred Barr, the Soviet Union and International Modernism in the Postwar Period

 15. Displaying Whose Modernity?
 The Bardis and the Museum of Modern Art of São Paulo

-Kristian Handberg is an Art Historian, currently Postdoc and Assistant Professor in The Department of Arts and Cultural Studies at the University of Copenhagen.
+Kristian Handberg is an Art Historian.
+He is currently Assistant Professor in the Department of Arts and Cultural Studies at the University of Copenhagen.